ravendb/bootcamp/src/Unit-1/lesson6/README.md

 }
 ````

-The `SaveChanges` should be called only once per session.
+`SaveChanges` should be called only once per session.

 ## Exercise: Creating a basic contacts CRUD